maianhdang/EPI853B/README.md

 # Statistical Computing  (EPI-853B)

-In this course we will cover computational methods commonly used in statistics, including algorithms commonly used for fitting linear models, maximum likelihood esitmation, simulation of random variables, bootstrap, cross-validation and algorithms for implementing high dimensional regression.s
+In this course we will cover computational methods commonly used in statistics, including algorithms used for fitting and non-linear regressions, maximum likelihood esitmation, simulation of random variables, bootstrap, cross-validation and algorithms for implementing high dimensional regressions.

 **Software**: The course will be mostly based on [R](https://www.r-project.org/).
 If time permits we will also work with [Julia](http://julialang.org/).